ministryofjustice/itpolicycontent/content/security/framework/data-handling-and-information-sharing-guide.md

 Where there is a business need to use optical media:

-- for data at IL3 REST*, a CESG approved product (using CESG provided cryptographic material) must be used, further information can be obtained from the MoJ OST
+- for data at IL3 REST*, a CESG approved product (using CESG provided cryptographic material) must be used, further information can be obtained from the MoJ DOST
 - for data marked at IL2 or below, then a commercial grade product certified to FIPS 140-2 can be used (see [Using commercial encryption products for low sensitivity information](#using-commercial-encryption-products-for-low-sensitivity-information) section).
-Further information on suitable products can be obtained from the MoJ OST
+Further information on suitable products can be obtained from the MoJ DOST

 #### Data at rest on MoJ issued laptops